percona/k8sps-docs/docs/backup-tutorial.md

   $ kubectl logs pod/<pod-name> -c xtrabackup -n <namespace>
   ```

 Congratulations!
 You have made the first backup manually.
 Want to learn more about backups?
-See the [Backup and restore](backups.md) section for how to [configure point-in-time recovery](backups-pitr.md), and how to [automatically make backups according to the schedule](backups-scheduled.md).
+See the [Backup and restore](backups.md) section for how to [restore from a previously saved backup](backups-restore.md).

 ## Next steps